Annual Conferences’, Districts’ and Local Congregations’ Responsibilities for Eradication of Racism

 Be it further resolved, that all clergy and lay leadership be encouraged to participate in such programs and that all newly ordained clergy be required to participate in these programs, and

-Be it further resolved, that between 2008 and 2012 the Women's Division of the General Board of Global Ministries and the General Commission on Religion and Race make available to annual conferences, districts, and local congregations resources such as the Charter for Racial Justice Policies and the Reflection and Action Planning Resource to assist them in their efforts, and
+Be it further resolved, that United Methodist Women and the General Commission on Religion and Race continue to make available to annual conferences, districts, and local churches resources such as the Charter for Racial Justice to assist them in their efforts, and

 See Social Principles, ¶ 162A.